-Why is security needed for the IoT ecosystem?
+Why is security for IoT ecosystems vital in protecting consumer well-being?

 IoT related data breaches caused due to an unsecured IoT device or application have almost doubled from 15% in 2017 to 26% in 2019.
 Combine that with the latest cost of a data breach pegged at $3.92 million, and the popularity of IoT adoption (40% of households in the Western world have at least one IoT device) and you get the recipe for the perfect cybersecurity storm.
 The IoT ecosystem can no longer afford to be a weak target—its security should be proactively and intelligently actualized.